Healthdirect Free Australian health advice you can count on.

 What do paediatricians do?

-Paediatricians are medical specialists who diagnose, treat and provide medical care for babies, children and teenagers.
-They deal with illnesses and the child's physical, mental and behavioural development.
+Paediatricians are medical specialists who diagnose, treat, and provide medical care for babies, children and teenagers.
+They treat illnesses and will check your child’s physical, mental and behavioural development.

 What training does a paediatrician have?